forember/tachibanasite/README.markdown

 **The only site that will actually be maintained with TachibanaSite is [afrl.cse.sc.edu](https://afrl.cse.sc.edu/).
-TachibanaTech is going to be split into multiplpe smaller sites, and will use a different framework.
+TachibanaTech is going to be split into multiple smaller sites, and will use a different framework.
 As such, these 1.10.x versions will be maintenance releases specifically to support the currently-installed AFRL pages.**